ezBastion/doc/setup/06-admin_console.rst

 4. Connect
 """"""""""

 With your preferred HTML5 browser, login with admin/ezBastion as default account and start converting your scripts into API.
+Like ezb_DB use a internale certificat, **you must** install ezBastion root certificat (ca.crt) on all admin workstation.

 .. image:: /image/ezb_admin_login.jpg